Blocking ads removes funding from us!

 Unboxing

-The large black box is lightly striped and marked on the front with the Proadorned with duct names.
-The most important technical data and the memory variant are shown on the back.
-After removing the lid of the packaging and then putting the paperwork, the transparent protective cover and the SIM needle aside in a small box, the Realme GT appears in a protective film.
-Otherwise, a large 65 watt power supply and a USB-C cable are included in the scope of delivery.
+The large black box is lightly striped and has the product name on the front.
+The most important technical data and the storage variant are shown on the back.
+After removing the lid of the packaging and then putting the paper stuff, the transparent protective cover and the SIM needle aside in a small box, the Realme GT appears in a protective film.
+Otherwise, the scope of delivery also includes a large 65 watt power supply and a USB-C cable.
 Unfortunately, headphones are not included.

 Realme GT in the first impression